Mstepniak48201/intro_to_apis/django-rest-mini-project/notes.md

     1. Route: 'admin/'
     2. View: admin.site.urls

+### Forwarding to the api app

+Working directory/file: mysite/mysite/urls.py

+We want to take ANY URL, and forward it to the api app.

 We are going to remove the import line `from django.contrib import admin` up top, and change the boilerplate function to:

 ```
 urlpatterns = [

+    # Change the path to an empty path.
+    # Use the include() function
     path("", include("api.urls")),
 ]
 ```

+### Explanation of include() as used in path()

+- The empty string "" as the first argument to path(): matches the root URL of the project.
+Any request to the base URL ("http://mydomain.com/") will match this pattern.

+- include("api.urls") tells Django to look for the URL

+include("api.urls") tells Django to look for the URL patterns defined in api/urls.py.
+This means any request to the root URL (in this case, http://yourdomain.com/) will be handled by the URL patterns inside api/urls.py.

+Project structure:

+api
+- mysite
+    - api
+        - migrations
+        - __init__.py
+        - admin.py
+        - apps.py
+        - models.py
+        - serializers.py
+        - tests.py
+        - urls.py
+        -views.py
+    - mysite
+        - __init__.py
+        - asgi.py
+        - settings.py
+        - urls.py
+        - wsgi.py
+    - manage.py
+- requirements.txt
+- .venv